 The world’s Fashion Weeks need to decide which side of the coin they are going to magnify — and, for the sake of the planet, it needs to be sustainability.

-The two events perfectly embody two conflicting narratives that have been spinning around the fashion industry for some time.
+The two events embody the two conflicting narratives that have been spinning around the fashion industry for some time.
 While the demand for quick, cheap fast fashion is growing dominant (demonstrated by the burgeoning behemoth that is Shein), the conversation around sustainability is also getting much louder.

 Fashion Week’s relationship to fast fashion

 But while their designs are prohibitively expensive for most people, their overall message — that fashion is cyclical, the next up-and-coming trends can always be generated, and we must always be looking for new and shiny all the time — is highly accessible.
-Alongside cheaper copycat versions of designs, it has been taken by the fast fashion industry and dialed up to the incomprehensibly unsustainable rate of 6,000 new styles per day (hello again, Shein).
+Alongside cheaper copycat versions of designs, it has been taken by the fast fashion industry and dialed up to the incomprehensibly unsustainable rate of 10,000 new styles per day (hello again, Shein).

 Most of these clothes will end up in landfills where they will not biodegrade because they’re mostly made with plastic-derived synthetics.
 Research suggests that one garbage truck of textile waste turns up at a landfill every single second. “[Fashion Week’s] philosophy trickles down throughout the entire industry, empowering fast-fashion brands to churn out new clothes at increasing velocity,” notes fashion writer Elizabeth Segran for Fast Company.

-This attitude was also evident in Shein’s recent Fall/Winter fashion show, SHEIN Live: The Livestream, which was hosted by actor and influencer Teala Dunn.
+This attitude was also evident in Shein’s recent Fall/Winter fashion show, Shein Live: The Livestream, which was hosted by actor and influencer Teala Dunn.

 It’s not just Oxfam that is sending a sustainable message, either.
 In 2020, Gucci revealed it would be taking a new approach to luxury fashion, by reducing its show count from five to two.
 “So much outrageous greed made us lose the harmony and the care, the connection and the belonging,” said former creative director Alessandro Michele.